sentient-agi/Sentient-Enclaves-Framework/pipeline/CLI-REFERENCE.md

 ### Permission Errors

-**Problem:** Cannot read/write files
+**Problem:** Cannot read/write files or directories

 **Solutions:**
-1. Check file permissions in enclave
+1. Check file/directory permissions in enclave
 2. Verify paths are absolute or relative correctly
-3. Ensure parent directories exist
+3. Ensure parent directories exist (they are created automatically for files)

+### Directory Transfer Issues

+**Problem:** `Local directory does not exist` error

+**Solutions:**
+1. Verify the local directory path is correct
+2. Use absolute paths if relative paths are ambiguous
+3. Check that the path points to a directory, not a file

+**Problem:** `Remote directory is empty or does not exist` error

+**Solutions:**
+1. Verify the remote directory exists in the enclave
+2. Check if the directory contains any files
+3. Ensure proper permissions on the remote directory

+**Problem:** Directory transfer seems slow

+**Solutions:**
+1. Large directories with many small files may take longer due to per-file overhead
+2. Consider archiving large directories before transfer if speed is critical
+3. Check network/VSOCK throughput

 ### Command Execution Failures